-(skip the one that is actually being shot by HHH).
-When there are only 2 Osties left burn to your one and only
+- First wave: Spool on Osties.
+When there are only 2 Osties left (or when FC says) burn to your one and only

 anchor spot which should be 80 km from beacon and 20 km to the left from the tower (exactly where the last VVV spot is).

 Important!!!
 Don't shoot the last tagged Osti (usually tag 9 or Z).

 If super-sniper light you might need to help out with killing the Mara at the beginning of this wave.